 25.09.010 Purpose.

-The purpose of this Chapter is to transfer from the Bureau of Development Services to the Bureau of Environmental Services (BES) certain regulatory authority over nonconforming sewers, as that term is defined in Chapter 17.33.
+- The purpose of this Chapter is to transfer from Portland Permitting & Development to the Bureau of Environmental Services (BES) certain regulatory authority over nonconforming sewers, as that term is defined in Portland City Code Chapter 17.33.

-The Director of BES may adopt, amend, repeal and enforce administrative rules and procedures pertaining to nonconforming sewers as provided by Titles 3, 17 and 22.
+- The City Administrator may adopt, amend, repeal and enforce administrative rules and procedures pertaining to nonconforming sewers as provided by Portland City Code Titles 3, 17, and 22.

 25.09.030 Authority of the Bureau of Environmental Services to Require Information.